An electric-plane pioneer has a plan to transform package delivery. It might work.

 They are speaking of an airplane, a sleek electric craft that can whisk packages directly between warehouses without the need for runways or the hassle of highways.
 The plane offers a high-tech solution to a granular problem: a $5 million futuristic machine that can make that new shirt arrive a lot sooner.
 If it works, our package world, supercharged by the pandemic, would be greener and speedier.
-But from problems such as Federal Aviation Administration certification to scale to safety, plenty of eggs could also get broken along the way.
+But problems ranging from scale to safety to Federal Aviation Administration certification mean plenty of eggs could also get broken along the way.

 In a modern glass-and-rust structure at the Burlington airport, these hopes are taking shape.
 This is the headquarters of Beta Technologies, an aircraft start-up founded by Kyle Clark, a 41-year-old former Harvard University and minor league hockey player.
 He believes, he says, making a bold but unproven statement, that his tech can help commerce “be done at a scale that’s never been done before.”